 The piece is then thoroughly washed to remove any remaining grains of glass produced during this process, and any other specks of dirt that could weaken the final temper.

 STEP FOUR: The glass is heated to an extreme temperature.

 Glass is fed into a tempering oven, either in batches or as part of a continuous feed process.
 The industry standard temperature for a tempering over is 620° Celsius, or 1,148° Fahrenheit.

 STEP FIVE: Rapid cooling, or quenching.

-The glass then undergoes a rapid-fire, high-pressure cooling procedure.
+The glass undergoes a rapid-fire, high-pressure cooling procedure.
 This lasts just seconds, as air blasts from a precisely-placed array of nozzles quickly cool the outer surfaces of the glass.

 As the center cools, it tries to pull back, which leaves it in tension, while the outer surface is in compression.
 This dichotomy is what gives tempered glass its impressive strength.

 NOTE: Another possible process is called chemical tempering, but it is more expensive than the traditional heating and cooling procedure.
 Here, various chemicals are applied to the glass in order to create an exchange of ions on its surface which will create the needed compression.
 New Angle Beveling does not offer this service.